Why everybody’s doing attribution analysis wrong

 One point that sticks out like a sore thumb is that there seems to be an awful lot of preoccupation with where a channel sits in a path to conversion.
 While definitely a key factor, is it really the be all and end all of attribution modelling?

 There are the beginnings of movements within the industry to suggest we should stop focusing on the fundamentally flawed ‘position in conversion path’ models and find a novel way of addressing the situation.
 Google is working on a feature that analyses similar paths to determine the uplift given when a certain channel is or isn’t present.
-The example below shows how we can assume that the presence of the social channel has resulted in an extra percentage point in conversion rate compared to when it isn’t part of the path.

 While the possibility of this kind of attribution analysis has been on the radar of marketers for some time, it would require a lot of data to be able to have statistically significant information on which to base decisions.
 This would only become exponentially more complex if a large number of different channels were used, and to drill down to individual campaigns or even keywords would be near impossible.
 So while this seems like it might be the Holy Grail of attribution, in practice we should be treating this with a fair degree of scepticism.